griffinht/griffinht.com/src/blog/guixhypervisor/iaac.md

 todo link to guix blog post
 todo link to others

+If the VM image is too small, then consider resizing it.
+The libvirt storage, partition, and filesystem will all need to be resized. todo how

+`guix system image --image-size`

+`qcow2` is nice here because the disk format supports "spare partitions".
+This means a 30G partition will not take up 30G in storage on the hypervisor todo

 I suppose this is where `cloud-init`, and OS specific mechanisms such as Debian's preseed (i don't like this todo link?), butane ignite coreos https://calgaryrhce.ca/posts/2022-07-07-fully-autonomous-containerized-deployment/ todo link other "old way"